1) Kendrick Lamar – “BLOOD.”

 7) Kendrick Lamar – “PRIDE.”

-The Steve Lacy’s intro, “Love’s gonna get you killed, but pride’s gonna be the death of you and me,” fits perfect in the scheme of things.
+The Steve Lacy’s intro, “Love’s gonna get you killed, but pride’s gonna be the death of you and me,” fits perfectly in the scheme of things.
 Lamar, a spiritual intellectual, understands Proverbs 16: 18, which states, “Pride goes before destruction, and a haughty spirit before a fall.”
 So, Lamar uses those reference points to further expound his faith.
 In the beginning, Lamar’s love for the blind lady got him shot.
 And now, will his pride, the great satisfaction he feels when he reviews all that he has achieved, will that be the death of him?
 Over a smooth/laid-back track produced by Bēkon, Anthony “Top Dawg” Tiffith, and Steve Lacy, Lamar states that he can’t fake being humble, just because people are insecure.

 He answers the question of pride